muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

 Now I started to feel bad for the cretens of NYT.
-If you are not connected to tech / science personally, hands-on, as a creator it's really tough to comment abt a lot of major soc change that is related to tech (nearly everything).
+If you are not connected to tech / science in a personal, hands-on way, it's really really hard to comment abt a lot of major soc change that is related to tech (which is nearly everything).

 *2019-7-15 8:33:32*